Whose Labor is Hidden in AI-Capitalism?

-Under AI-driven capitalism, labor seems – across classes and contexts – to be gradually becoming extinct, although labor is in fact undergoing deep transformations.
-Thus, at the end of the day the task is to debunk the extinction myth and to inquire how it conceals the far-reaching restructuring of work.
+Under AI-capitalism, labor seems – across classes and contexts – to be gradually becoming extinct, although labor is in fact undergoing deep transformations.
+Thus, at the end of the day the task is to debunk the extinction myth and to inquire how it obscures the wide-ranging restructuring of work.
 In other words, rather than buying into the myth of labor as a fading reality, it is necessary to look at labor as a buried reality that needs to be excavated from beneath dominant narratives and power structures.
 The SILENT WORKS project is launching its intervention at this critical juncture.
 Encompassing an exhibition, a conference, and texts, the project is curated by journalists/researchers Magdalena Taube and Krystian Woznicki and organized by Berliner Gazette in cooperation with Haus der Statistik – two Berlin-based initiatives working towards the commons by exploring the potential of hybrid forms of collective agency.

 The space is structured into inter-connected artwork clusters and blank clusters.